(Sub)linear kernels for edge modification problems towards structured graph classes: Introduction

 In this work, we focus on graph classes that can be characterized by a finite number of forbidden induced subgraphs.
 In his seminal paper, Cai~\cite{cai1996fixed} showed that, for every class of graphs $\Gg$ that can be characterized by a finite number of forbidden induced subgraphs, the $\Gg$-edge modifications problems are FPT parameterized by $k$.
 In other words, there exists a constant $c$, a function $f$ (that only depend on $\Gg$), and an algorithm running in time $f(k) \cdot n^c$ that either finds a solution of size at most $k$, or returns that there is no such solution.
 Therefore, most of the subsequent efforts focused on determining for which $\Gg$ these problems admit a polynomial kernel.
-Intuitively, polynomial kernels are polynomial time preprocessing algorithms which extract the ``hard'' part of an instance, by returning an equivalent instance whose size is polynomial in $k$.
-More formally, a problem $\Pi$ admits a \emph{polynomial kernel} if any instance $I$ of the problem $\Pi$ can be transformed into an equivalent instance of $\Pi$ of size at most $P(k)$ in polynomial time, where $P$ is a polynomial function.
-Kernels are efficient preprocessing algorithms, as they return smaller equivalent instances.
+Intuitively, a kernel is a polynomial-time preprocessing algorithm that extracts the ``hard'' part of an instance $(G,k)$: it solves easy parts of the instance and returns an equivalent instance $(G',k')$, whose size is bounded by $f(k)$, for some function $f$.
+A kernel is a polynomial kernel if $f$ is a polynomial.
 The interested reader is referred to~\cite{fomin2019kernelization} for more details.

-One of the most studied edge modification problems is \textsc{Cluster Editing}, in which the goal is to partition the graph into a disjoint union of cliques.
+One of the most studied edge modification problem is \textsc{Cluster Editing}, in which the goal is to partition the graph into a disjoint union of cliques.
 This problem is known to admit a kernel with at most $2k$ vertices.
 While this result seems impressive at first glance (for many parameterized problems, a linear kernel is asymptotically optimal), we can remark that here, we are comparing the number of vertices of the kernel with the number of edges in the solution.
-It turns out that for most of the graphs, the number of edges that have to be modified in order to obtain a cluster graph is larger than the number of vertices.
+It turns out that for most graphs in practice, the number of edges that have to be modified to obtain a cluster graph is larger than the number of vertices.
 For example, it is the case for most of the public instances of the PACE challenge 2021 on cluster~editing\footnote{See \url{https://pacechallenge.org/2021/} for more information.}.